International Student Support

 Complaints and Conflict Resolution

-At Excel Career College, we are committed to maintaining a fair, transparent, and respectful learning environment.
-If students have concerns or issues, our Student Services team is available to provide guidance and ensure that all matters are addressed appropriately.
+At Excel Career College, we are dedicated to creating a respectful and supportive learning environment.
+If a student experiences an issue or has a concern, our Student Services team is available to listen, provide guidance, and ensure matters are handled properly.

-Dispute Resolution Policy – Our Dispute Resolution Policy ensures that all student concerns are handled fairly, impartially, and efficiently within a structured framework.
-View the full policy here: ECC Dispute Resolution Policy.
+Our Dispute Resolution Policy ensures that all student concerns are addressed fairly and impartially.
+This structured process is designed to resolve issues clearly and effectively.
+You can review the complete policy here: ECC Dispute Resolution Policy.

 Helpful Resources for International Students